ilmercatinodellibro/ilmercatinodellibro/packages/server/README.md

 ## Social login

 We use the `passport` library to handle social login.
 See [the auth module](./src/modules/auth) for implementation details.
+All providers are optional and will be enabled only if their related environment variables are set.
+If you configure a provider, make sure to also enable it in the client app.
+See the [client README](../client/README.md#social-login) for more information.

 ### Facebook login